 Chocolate and cheesecake lovers will love this heavenly combination.
 Topped with raspberry sauce, it’s presentation is nothing less than stunning.
 The crimson sauce makes this ultra-rich cheesecake perfect for the any occasion.
 Raspberries are in season and just waiting to grace this ultra rich dessert.

 - 1 cup almonds raw, with skin

 - 1 cup old-fashioned oats

-- 3 tablespoons (unrefined) melted coconut oil, optional pure unsalted butter
+- 3 tablespoons coconut oil unrefined, melted - optional pure unsalted butter

 - 2 ounces bittersweet chocolate melted

 - 6 ounces bittersweet chocolate broken into small pieces

 - 16 ounces cream cheese reduced fat, room temperature

 - 1 cup ricotta cheese low-fat